-(See also Panic Attacks and Panic Disorder in adults.)
+(See also Overview of Anxiety Disorders in Children and Adolescents and Panic Attacks and Panic Disorder in adults.)

-Prognosis is good with treatment.
-Without treatment, adolescents may drop out of school, withdraw from society, and become reclusive and suicidal.
+Occasionally, when panic disorder is not treated, adolescents drop out of school, withdraw from society, and become reclusive and suicidal.